andystewart999/TransportNSW/README.md

 .get_trip(origin_stop_id, destination_stop_id, api_key, [trip_wait_time = 0])
 ```

+TransportNSW's trip planner works much better if you use the general location IDs (eg Central Station) rather than a specific platform id (eg Central Station, Platform 19).
+Forcing a specific platform sometimes results in much more complicated trips.

 ### Sample Code
 The following example will return the next trip from Gordon Station to Pymble Station, without specifying a platform.